pavlenex/pavlenex.com/media.md

 title: Media
 ---

-Besides co-hosting a [local bitcoin podcast](https://www.youtube.com/channel/UCYXly5XM_SO07vLHh2yPlCw), I am always opened to appearing on other podcasts or media.
+Besides co-hosting a [local bitcoin podcast](https://www.youtube.com/channel/UCYXly5XM_SO07vLHh2yPlCw), I've appeared on a few podcasts and held a few workshops and presentations listed below.
+Always open to appearing on other podcasts and conferences.

 ## Podcasts 🎙️